hmrc/income-tax-mtd-end-to-end-service-guide/source/documentation/businessandpropertyincome.html.md

 * it can take around 5 seconds for the tax calculation response to be ready to retrieve, please wait at least 5 seconds before retrieving the calculation or you may get an error
 * the self-assessment tax calculation endpoints under the Individual Calculations API will replace the tax calculation endpoints under the existing [Self Assessment API](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-assessment-api/3.0)
 * the endpoints under the existing Self Assessment API will be supported until 31th July 2020, after that only the Individual Calculations API will be supported
 * it is possible to return both in-year and final declaration calculations using these endpoints.
-An in-year calculation is worked out if the calculation was triggered by the [trigger a self-assessment tax calculation](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api#self-assessment_trigger-a-self-assessment-tax-calculation_post_accordion) endpoint
+An in-year calculation is worked out if the calculation was triggered by the [Trigger a Self Assessment Tax Calculation](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api/2.0) endpoint

 ## Making changes to previously submitted data